 - the ability to add/update ID documents after registration,

 - acceptance of Ontario ID cards that expired on or after March 1, 2020,

 - and an identity verification SDK for businesses.

 Add/update ID documents

 The add/update ID documents feature lets users add new ID documents in case they didn’t add them during registration or if the ID document they registered with has expired.
-This feature can be found in the Settings tab of the eID-Me app.
-Let us know what you think by emailing us at firstname.lastname@example.org.
+To add or update an ID document, tap the + button on the Documents page.
+Let us know what you think by emailing us at email@example.com.

 Acceptance of expired Ontario ID cards

 We’re now accepting Ontario ID cards that expired on or after March 1, 2020 to match Ontario’s extension of validity for expired ID documents due to COVID-19.
 This applies to the Ontario Driver’s Licence, Ontario Enhanced Driver’s Licence (EDL), Ontario Health Card, and Ontario Photo Card.

 Also in this update is the release of the eID-Me SDK (software development kit).
 Businesses can use this to directly embed eID-Me’s identity proofing (ID document scan, ID authentication, selfie with liveness detection, and geolocation) into their onboarding/application process.